Gorilla Groups In Rwanda

 Susa Gorilla Group (Susa A Family):

-The Susa group, made famous by the zoologist Dian Fossey’s research activities, is one of the most preferred gorilla groups by visitors.
+The Susa group, made famous by the zoologist Dian Fossey and her research activities, is one of the most preferred gorilla groups by visitors.
 The group now contains 28 members including 3 silverbacks.
 The name “Susa” in Kinyarwanda was borrowed from the nearby Susa river.
-The group initially had 42 members before it broke into two because of a feud.
-This group tends to live high up in the mountains and hence the most difficult to track – sometimes taking a whole day.
+The gorilla group initially had 42 members before it broke into two because of a feud.
+This gorilla family tends to live high up in the mountains and hence the most difficult to track – sometimes taking a whole day.
 Park rangers always know their location but on days when they wander too far away, tourists may not be allowed access to them.
-The famous playful young twins Byishimo and Impano make this group full of activity and exciting to watch.
+The famous playful young twins Byishimo and Impano make this gorilla group full of activity and exciting to watch.
 Then there is Poppy one of the oldest habituated gorillas.
-If you are adventurous and fit, this might just be the group for you.
+If you are adventurous and fit, this might just be the gorilla family for you.

 Karisimbi Gorilla Group (Susa-B):

-This group has 15 members and is usually found on the slopes of the Karisimbi volcano.
-This is the group that split from Susa (Susa-A) after a long feud and hence the name Susa-B or more commonly Karisimbi.
-Tracking this gorilla group is difficult and if they wander too far on a particular day, tracking activities can be cancelled.
-The trackers usually go ahead of the visitors to confirm the location of the group and then relay this information to colleagues leading the tourists.
-If you are in great shape and can endure the long trek up the Karisimbi volcano slopes, get ready to be rewarded with beautiful sceneries that make the whole experience worth every penny.
+This gorilla group has 15 members and is usually found on the slopes of the Karisimbi volcano.
+This is the gorilla family that split from Susa (Susa-A) after a long feud and hence the name Susa-B or more commonly Karisimbi.
+Tracking this gorilla group is difficult and if they wander too far on a particular day, gorilla tracking activities can be cancelled.
+The trackers usually go ahead of the visitors to confirm the location of the gorilla family and then relay this information to colleagues leading the tourists.
+If you are in great shape and can endure the long trek up the Karisimbi volcano slopes, get ready to be rewarded with beautiful scenery that make the whole experience worth every penny.

 Sabyinyo Gorilla Group: